 - While we encourage you to contact South Country Member Services first when you have a grievance, you can also tell Medicare about your grievance directly or contact the Office of the Medicare Ombudsman

-For Medical Assistance, MinnesotaCare, Minnesota Senior Care Plus, SingleCare, and SharedCare Members
+For Families and Children, MinnesotaCare, Minnesota Senior Care Plus, SingleCare, and SharedCare Members

 What is a “State Appeal” (also known as a Medicaid “State Fair Hearing”)?